-If the credit union reacquires its own equity instruments, eg as the result of a share buy-back, those instruments are deducted from equity and the associated shares are cancelled.
+If the Credit Union reacquires its own equity instruments, e.g. as the result of a share buy-back, those instruments are deducted from equity and the associated shares are cancelled.
 No gain or loss is recognised in the statement of comprehensive income and the consideration paid including any directly attributable incremental costs (net of income taxes) is recognised directly in equity.

-(q) Dividends
+(r) Dividends

-Provision is made for the amount of any dividend declared, being appropriately authorised and no longer at the discretion of the credit union, on or before the end of the financial year but not distributed at reporting date.
+Provision is made for the amount of any dividend declared, being appropriately authorised and no longer at the discretion of the Credit Union, on or before the end of the financial year but not distributed at reporting date.

-(r) Goods and Services Tax (GST)
+(s) Goods and Services Tax (GST)

-As a financial institution providing input taxed supplies, the credit union is unable to claim back all GST paid and thus amounts shown in these financial statements are inclusive of any non-recoverable GST.
+As a financial institution providing input taxed supplies, the Credit Union is unable to claim back all GST paid and thus amounts shown in these financial statements are inclusive of any non-recoverable GST.

-(s) Significant accounting estimates and judgements
+(t) Significant accounting estimates and judgements

 The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
-It also requires the directors to exercise their judgement in the process of applying the credit union's accounting policies.
+It also requires the directors to exercise their judgement in the process of applying the Credit Union's accounting policies.
 Accounting estimates are used in the calculation of the provision of expected credit loss relating to loans to members.
-Refer to Note 1 (f), Note 1 (g) and Note 1 (k) for further information regarding such estimates.
+Refer to Note 1 (f) and Note 2 (b) for further information regarding such estimates.

-(t) New and amended accounting standards and interpretations issued but not yet effective
+(u) New and amended accounting standards and interpretations issued but not yet effective

-Certain new accounting standards and interpretations have been published that are not mandatory for the 30 June 2021 reporting period and have not been early adopted by the credit union.
-None of these are expected to have a material effect on the financial statements of the credit union.
+Certain new accounting standards and interpretations have been published that are not mandatory for the 30 June 2022 reporting period and have not been early adopted by the Credit Union.
+None of these are expected to have a material effect on the financial statements of the Credit Union.